 Purchasing Linda’s Music:

-We’re working to make all titles available as downloads.
-As each title becomes available, we’ll add purchase links for CD Baby, Spotify, and iTunes (Apple Music) beside its descriptions.
+We’re working to make all titles available for streaming and as downloads.
+As each title becomes available, we’ll add purchase links for Spotify and Apple Music beside its description.
 At that point, it should also be available on many other music download services.
-Ford up-to-date, full listings of Linda’s available albums on CD Baby, Spotify, and iTune, click these icons:
+For up-to-date listings of Linda’s available albums on Spotify and Apple Music, click these icons:

 “Hometown Girl” is a love song to my adopted home town, Seattle, and the music community here.